Twirlator: A Pipeline for Analyzing Subgroup Symmetry Effects in Quantum Machine Learning Ansatzes: Discussion

+\tinyskip \mypar{Why expressibility drops under stronger symmetry} Large subgroups cause the largest decrease in expressibility because they enforce invariance across many qubits simultaneously.
+Learning problems that exhibit all these symmetries are often relatively constrained and structured.
+We still need to determine the exact practical consequences, because the low expressibility of symmetric models should still perform well on data that share the same symmetries.
+Thus, whether low or high expressibility and entangling capability values are desirable depends on the specific use case and the underlying hardware constraints.

+\tinyskip \mypar{Implications for quantum software engineering} This work and the implementation open possibilities for tooling and automation for creating and analyzing symmetry effects in QML.
+The pipeline demonstrates that properties such as expressibility, entangling capability, and symmetry-induced overhead can be automatically estimated. \sys and similar tools could be used in many ways, such as ranking ansatz choices, deciding whether to adjust the degree of symmetry in ansatzes, stopping training early, or switching between ansatzes.
+When implementing such tools, one should keep in mind that expressibility and entangling capability are proxy metrics, and the models' true performance will depend on many factors.

+\tinyskip \mypar{Scope and limitations} This was not a study of real-world use cases, and thus, we did not examine how symmetries affect trainability in the setup we proposed in this work.
+This will be part of future work.
+Another promising direction is to investigate the effect of symmetries on measurement operations, which have been identified as less studied than other parts of quantum machine learning models~\cite{uotila2025perspectives}.

-We also focused on angle encoding and excluded studies on more complex encoding methods, such as amplitude encoding.
-We noticed that computing an induced unitary representation for amplitude encoding is more challenging.
-To this end, it might be easier to compute a specific relaxation to induced unitary representations defined in \autoref{eq:induced_unitary_representation}.
+We have also excluded studies on more complex data encoding methods, such as amplitude encoding, which should be included in future studies.
+Computing an induced unitary representation for amplitude encoding is more challenging.
+It might be easier to compute a specific relaxation to induced unitary representations defined in \autoref{eq:induced_unitary_representation}.
 If we fix the standard reference state $|00\cdots0\rangle$, we obtain $U_{\mathrm{init}}(\varphi(s, x))|00\cdots0\rangle = U_s U_{\mathrm{init}}(x) U_s^{\dag}|00\cdots0\rangle$.
 We call these state-level induced unitary representations because they are computed with respect to fixed states.
 Then, we compute $U_s$ only so that the previous state-level equation holds.
 This creates an induced unitary representation that does not necessarily satisfy the operator-level \autoref{eq:induced_unitary_representation}.